naraomur/webapp/README.md

 # CRUD Webapp with Login/Logout filter

-Welcome to the Spring Boot JSF Crud project repository!
+Welcome to the repository of Spring Boot JSF Crud project with RBAC(Role Based Access Control) **without** Spring Security!
 This project is a web application built using Spring Boot, JavaServer Faces (JSF), and Maven.
 It also built via the IntelliJ IDEA.
 The application includes a login filter that checks for a valid session before allowing access to certain pages.

 :warning: **Attention**
 - The login-logout filter is working!!!
-The sorting by the roles on the process.
+RBAC is on the process.
 Thank you for understanding!

 ## Getting Started